-For the fiscal years ended December 31, 2016 and 2015, fees for services provided by Deloitte & Touche LLP, the member firms of Deloitte Touche Tohmatsu and their respective affiliates were as follows (in thousands of dollars):
+For the fiscal years ended December 31, 2017 and 2016, fees for services provided by Deloitte & Touche LLP, the member firms of Deloitte Touche Tohmatsu and their respective affiliates were as follows (in thousands of dollars):

-Fees 2016 2015 Audit Fees for the audit of the Company's annual financial statements, the audit of the effectiveness of the Company's internal controls over financial reporting and reviews of the financial statements included in the Company's quarterly reports Form 10-Q, including services in connection with statutory and regulatory filings or engagements \$ 7,553 \$ 7,494 Audit-Related Fees, including fees for audits of employee benefit plans, computer and control-related attest services, agreed up-on procedures, regulatory and compliance reviews, fund audits and other accounting research services \$ 1,262 \$ 1,141 Tax Fees for tax advisory and compliance services not related to the audit \$ 765 \$ 647 All Other Fees(1) \$ 11 \$ 350
+Fees 2017 2016 Audit Fees for the audit of the Company's annual financial statements, the audit of the effectiveness of the Company's internal controls over financial reporting and reviews of the financial statements included in the Company's quarterly reports Form 10-Q, including services in connection with statutory and regulatory filings or engagements \$ 7,830 \$ 7,553 Audit-Related Fees, including fees for audits of employee benefit plans, computer and control-related attest services, agreed upon procedures, regulatory and compliance reviews, fund audits and other accounting research services \$ 1,440 \$ 1,262 Tax Fees for tax advisory and compliance services not related to the audit \$ 651 \$ 765 All Other Fees(1) \$ 76 \$ 11

-(1) Represents fees for various services in 2016 and certain consulting services and cyber security awareness training that were provided to the Company during 2015 by affiliates of Deloitte & Touche LLP that were unrelated to the audit, audit-related and tax services described above.
+(1) Represents fees for training that were provided to the Company by affiliates of Deloitte & Touche LLP that were unrelated to the audit, audit-related and tax services described above.

 The Audit Committee of the Board of Directors of Lazard Ltd (the "Audit Committee") has adopted a policy regarding pre-approval of audit and non-audit services provided by Deloitte & Touche LLP to the Company and its subsidiaries.
 The policy provides the guidelines necessary to adhere to Lazard's commitment to auditor independence and compliance with relevant laws, regulations and guidelines relating to auditor independence.
 The policy sets forth four categories of permitted services (Audit, Audit-Related, Tax and Other), listing the types of permitted services in each category.
 All of the permitted services require pre-approval by the Audit Committee.
 In lieu of Audit Committee pre-approval on an engagement-by-engagement basis, each category of permitted services, with reasonable detail as to the types of services contemplated, is pre-approved as part of the annual budget approval by the Audit Committee.
 Permitted services not contemplated during the budget process must be presented to the Audit Committee for approval prior to the commencement of the relevant engagement.
 The Audit Committee chair, or, if he is not available, any other member of the Audit Committee, may grant approval for any such engagement if approval is required prior to the next scheduled meeting of the Audit Committee.
-All of the fees paid to Deloitte & Touche LLP in 2016 were pre-approved in accordance with these procedures, and there were no services for which the de minimus exception permitted in certain circumstances under SEC rules was utilized.
+All of the fees paid to Deloitte & Touche LLP in 2017 were pre-approved in accordance with these procedures, and there were no services for which the de minimus exception permitted in certain circumstances under SEC rules was utilized.